Stinkpilot/ECEN404/README.md

 1.Begun to program UART data frames to GSM module

-2.Begun to program GPS module to microcontroller.
+2.Begun to program GPS module to microcontroller

 3.Begun design of PCB for power supply